Routine lung cancer screening for smokers saves lives

 We recommend lung cancer screening

-At ROC Private Clinic we recommend lung cancer screening using low dose CT chest for people with a heavy smoking history of 30 pack years or more.
+At ROC Clinic we recommend lung cancer screening using low dose CT chest for people with a heavy smoking history of 30 pack years or more.

 Calculating ‘pack years’ of smoking